 Bear in mind that when you’re on the canal, many of the other people you see have rented a no-permit-required boat too.
 There are several companies that all offer the same concept, so don’t feel like you’re the only one who has very little experience.

-So… can you handle a boat on the canal with limited boating experience?
+So… can you rent a canal boat in France with limited boating experience?

 YES!

-If you’re interested in booking a self-piloted canal cruise and you’re a newbie, please remember you’re not alone.
+If you’re interested in booking a self-piloted canal cruise and you have no previous experience, please remember you’re not alone.
 As I said, Tom and I had no clue before our first trip and we learned along the way.
 We ended up loving it!
 You can absolutely do this.

-That said, there are a few things I recommend doing and NOT doing if you’ve never done a canal boating trip before.
+That said, there are a few things I recommend doing and NOT doing if you’ve never done a canal boating trip in France before.

 Book a route that doesn’t have a ton of locks.
 That way you can just enjoy cruising.
 Locks aren’t scary or dangerous if you follow safety procedures and understand what you’re doing.
 They can get tiring though if you have a bunch in a row or you end up having to wait a long time for it to be your turn.
+This is also the case if it’s just two of you cruising.
 Fewer locks = less stress.

-Do NOT book the largest boat in Nicols’ fleet: This is for your sanity and safety.
-Boats take a while to react to steering changes, so if you’re not used to handling a boat, a large boat will be more difficult to dock and maneuver in general.
+Do NOT book the largest boat in Nicols’ fleet: Yes, the size of the boat matters!
+This is for your sanity and safety.
+Boats take a while to react to steering changes, so if you’re not used to handling a boat, a large one will be more difficult to dock and maneuver in general.

 There are 2 exceptions to this advice:

-1) If you have a large crew and they are all hands-on willing to help with lines and/or have boating experience
+1) If you have a large, able-bodied crew and they are all hands-on willing to help with lines and/or have boating experience.
+Does this sound like your close friends and family or not?
+It’s important.

-2) You’re the most chilled out person there is and nothing fazes you, you don’t panic, and you’re extremely good at figuring things out on your own.
+2) You’re the most chilled out person there is and nothing fazes you, you don’t panic, and you’re extremely good at figuring things out on your own in stressful situations.

 Another note on that.
 Many of the larger boats have bow thrusters, a propulsion device that’s there to help you maneuver.
 With the touch of a button, you can make small adjustments to where your boat is pointing in about 1 second flat.
 This is majorly helpful if you’re a little crooked heading into a narrow bridge or lock.